 The power of our undergraduate programs

-Many of our students attend clinical and research graduate programs in psychology, or attend medical or law school.
-You may decide to work in one of our faculty psychology labs, or take our year-long field experiences course to gain hands-on experience in clinical settings, or take our 5-quarter research sequence and work with one of our faculty to complete a senior honors thesis, thus earning distinction in the major.
+We offer opportunities to learn both in and out of the classroom.
+For example, students may work in one of our faculty research groups, take our year-long field experiences course to gain hands-on experience in clinical settings, or take our 5-quarter research sequence and work with one of our faculty to complete a senior honors thesis, thus earning distinction in the major.

 A PhD that advances your psychology career

-Our four doctoral programs provide training that prepares you to advance the field of psychology, through conducting rigorous and innovative research, teaching, entering clinical practice, or enhancing public service or public policy.
+Our four doctoral programs prepare students to advance the field of psychology through rigorous and innovative research, teaching, clinical science, and/or public service and policy work.

 Professor and Chair of Psychology